 Show the world why you are unique and why your company is a great place to work.
-The best way to do this is to get the visuals out there – post pictures of events, drinks & dinner night, award ceremonies – anything that conveys the message that “this is THE COMPANY people love to work for”.
-A ‘live video’ streaming of how employee feel challenged and emotionally fulfilled at work can do wonders.
+The best way to do this is to get the visuals out there – post pictures of events, company nights out, award ceremonies – anything that conveys the message that “this is THE COMPANY people love to work for”.
+A live video showing how employees feel challenged and emotionally fulfilled at work can do wonders.
 Job posts get 36% more applications if accompanied by a recruiting video.

 The key to recruiting on social media is to cut through the noise and find the right people.
 Remember to use relevant hashtags in your stories such as #funatwork, #hiring, #developerjobs; this can help you reach the right candidates.
-Also, include a location hashtag for the city or town of your business.
-This allows your post to get noticed by the local, potentially employable eyes that live locally to your business.
+Also, include a location hashtag for the city or town of your business – this allows your post to be noticed by potentially employable eyes that live locally to your business.

 Use niche networks

-While the big six – Facebook, LinkedIn, Twitter, Instagram Pinterest, and Snapchat — are still fundamental to many employer’s social recruiting strategies but you can also explore the myriad niche social networks to build loyal, highly engaged audiences with more focused interests and skills.
-For example, discussion forums like Quora, designers showcasing their portfolio on Dribble, developers sharing knowledge on GitHub and StackOverflow, Marketers debating ideas on Moz and Warrior Forum.
+While the big six – Facebook, LinkedIn, Twitter, Instagram Pinterest, and Snapchat — are still fundamental to many employers’ social recruiting strategies, you can also explore the myriad niche social networks to build loyal, highly engaged audiences with more focused interests and skills.
+For example, discussion forums like Quora, designers showcasing their portfolio on Dribble, developers sharing knowledge on GitHub and StackOverflow, and Marketers debating ideas on Moz and Warrior Forum.

 Involve employee advocates

-Employees have extensive networks of friends, followers, and connections on social media, and there is a good chance a high number of potential candidates already exist in their networks.
+Employees have extensive networks of friends, followers and connections on social media, and there is a good chance a high number of potential candidates already exist in their networks.
 The average employee advocate has approximately 400 LinkedIn contacts, 420 Facebook friends and 360 Twitter followers.
-On top of that, the content shared by your employees has an 8x higher engagement rate than the content shared by brand channels.
-Let your current employees get involved with your social recruiting efforts by posting and tweeting their thoughts, images, and videos.
+On top of that, the content shared by your employees has an 8 times higher engagement rate than the content shared by brand channels.
+Let your current employees get involved with your social recruiting efforts by posting and tweeting their thoughts, images and videos.

 Measure the results

-Most companies’ measure rising followers and engagement scores to assess their social recruiting efforts, but this could be misleading.
+Most companies measure rising followers and engagement scores to assess their social recruiting efforts but this could be misleading.
 You must dig deeper to see how your efforts are impacting your business goals.
-For example, what networks are driving the most traffic and focus your efforts on the ones that perform best; find out how many people are landing on your application page who were referred from social media?
+For example, discover what networks are driving the most traffic and focus your efforts on the ones that perform best; find out how many of those landing on your application page were referred from social media?